 Stuart McCoombe holds the position of Assistant Principal and has a strong educational background in digital learning, digital coaching and classroom teaching.
 He plays an active role in both student learning and staff professional development with a strong commitment to 21st century learning.

-Vanessa Gunn is currently one of two Leading Teachers with the core responsibilities of co-ordinating the Grade 2 Department and leading 'Assessment and Reporting.'
+Vanessa Gunn is currently one of two Leading Teachers with the core responsibilities of co-ordinating the Foundation Department and leading 'Assessment and Reporting.'
 Michael Georgiadis holds the other position of Leading Teacher and is responsible for 'Curriculum Development and Implementation.'
-Department coordinators are: Rosa Genitori (Foundation), John Evans (Grade One), Vanessa Gunn (Grade Two), Kate Rudland (Grade Three) Michael Georgiadis (Grade Four and Five), Luke O'Meara (Grade 6) and Ann Jarrold (Specialists).
+Department coordinators are: Vanessa Gunn (Foundation), Lionie Brown (Grade One), Alison Baeck (Grade Two), Kate Rudland (Grade Three) Michael Georgiadis (Grade Four and Five), Luke O'Meara (Grade 6) and Ann Jarrold (Specialists).
 All teams are represented at Management level and have the opportunity to plan and design learning units together in weekly planning sessions, as well as during a full day allocated to each Department every term.